llllllllll/htst/README.md

 You can configure:

 1. `jobName :: String`: The name to use when looking it up.
-1. `jobDir :: Maybe FilePath`: The place to move the test code from.
-If this is `Nothing`, the test is done in place.
+1. `jobDir :: FilePath`: The place to move the test code from.
 1. `jobCmd :: IO Int`: The function to run to execute the test.
 1. `jobShouldMove :: String -> Bool`: The function to filter the contents of the project.